Managing stress and anxiety caused by Coronavirus

 Try to develop a new routine at home – as much as possible.

-This will likely look quite different to your usual routine, but we need to try and be as flexible as we can – which can be difficult during times of stress.
-But there is no doubt that having some form of routine is helpful in shaping each day.
+This will likely look quite different from your usual routine, but we need to try and be as flexible as we can – which can be difficult during times of stress.
+But, no doubt, having some form of routine helps shape each day.
 Provide visuals for children and young people outlining the new routine.
 Discuss it with them, include them in developing the routine, and incorporate some fun things such as games or a dance party.

 Include movement and exercise in your routine where you can

 This could include walking, running or riding bikes, creating obstacle courses at home, dancing, jumping on the trampoline (if you have one), or doing a workout.
-You don’t need to have a home gym or even any weights – just do body weight exercises such as squats, push-ups, hopping, skipping – get inventive!
+You do not need to have a home gym or even any weights.
+Just do bodyweight exercises such as squats, push-ups, hopping, skipping – get inventive!